 When he arrived and checked-in, the hotel manager welcomed him to California, and handed him the promised equipment bag.
 When Troy got to his room, jet lagged and grumpy, he checked to make sure the bag contained the right lens for the job, and took everything to the balcony, found a cushioned wicker chair, and started assembling the tripod.
 Nothing to do but wait now, and watch below as hundreds of guests crowded around the church, cameras flashing all around them.
 It was two in the afternoon and Troy coudn’t help but wonder why people were using flashes at all.
 Amatures.

 Looking through his lense, setting the focus on the doors of the chapel, he grumbled inwardly again at the distance.

 The groom was the celebrity, the bride was a studio executive who had finally netted her meal ticket.
-Troy had a chance to catch up on the event with a People magazine on the flight over.
+Troy had a chance to catch up on the event from a blurb in a newspaper on the flight over.
 He didn’t watch T.V., and had never heard of the actor getting married.
 He was thinking that the bride’s name rang a bell, something from his past, when the doors of the church opened.